 The Atlanta $10,000 Nostalgia Drags and Car Show made an anticipated return to the drag racing world in October of 2012.
 The family of Julius Hughes played a critical role in bringing back the event due to their desire to honor the Atlanta $10,000 races of the past.
 Now held at the Atlanta Dragway in Commerce, Georgia, Atlanta $10,000 draws a big crowd.

 The goal of Atlanta $10,000 is “to grow and nurture the event while maintaining the lure of nostalgia style racing”.
-In addition, the event promotes an entertaining experience that the whole family can enjoy.
+In addition, the event promotes an entertaining experience the whole family can enjoy.

 The video below features classic footage from the Atlanta $10,000 held in 1968.
 This content comes from the Youtube Channel of user HDHTJH2.